epstewart111/LA-Letters-Code/README.md

     PURPOSE
-    The LA-Letters-Code repository provides code for manuscript, "Planning prompts reduce opioid prescribing: A randomized trial" published in Nature Communications      on ###
+    The LA-Letters-Code repository provides code for manuscript, "Planning prompts reduce opioid prescribing: A randomized trial" published in Nature Communications in January 2023

     DOI: 10.5281/zenodo.10263890